Is It Bad to Run Your AC All Day?

 Your AC Unit is Competing Against Other Heat Sources

 Air conditioners don’t like competition.
 Certain heat sources can increase the temperature inside your home, forcing your AC unit to run constantly as it struggles to keep the temperature down.
+Air conditioning repair may be required if the air conditioner unit is not working efficiently.

 These might include: